 Damian Lillard – 19.25

 The odds of Damian Lillard finishing as the 11th-highest DK scorer in this game were quite low.
-On last night’s two-game slates, Lillard was one of the most popular targets.
+On the two-game slates that night, Lillard was one of the most popular targets.
 The blowout immediately removed a huge percentage of lineups from contention.
 It also brought a bunch of likely very low-owned options into consideration for the top lineups.
 Players like Dwight Howard, JaVale McGee, and Mario Hezonja wouldn’t project as optimal most of the time.
-If you played the two-game slate with the perspective that MIA-IND would be competitive and LAL-POR would blow out, your lineups would’ve had a big competitive advantage.
-In this instance, the Jimmy Butler injury would’ve shaken up the results further, but the general idea holds.
+If you played the two-game slate with the perspective that the other game that night (Heat-Pacers) would be competitive, and LAL-POR would blow out, your lineups would’ve had a big competitive advantage.
+In this instance, the Jimmy Butler injury that also occurred that night would’ve shaken up the results further, but the general idea holds.

 For every two-game slate you’re playing, you can increase your uniqueness and your expected value by playing a percentage of your lineups for a blowout in each of the games.
 Many nights, there will not be a blowout.
 Many of your lineups will be dead, but the nights there is a blowout, you’ll improve your odds of truly contending in the GPP.

 So how do you build lineups for blowouts?
 The majority of your lineups should be game stacks, with the bulk of the options coming from one game.
 In order to fit some unique combinations of the top players in those games, you’ll want to consider mixing in some exposure to players in the other game that could be productive in a blowout.
-Players like Mario Hezonja or Dwight Howard, who have been good per-minute producers and would see playing time extended, are good candidates.
+Players like Mario Hezonja or Dwight Howard, who had been good per-minute producers at the time and would see playing time extended, are good candidates.
 Ideally, you want to consider those types of players that also fit at positions that would add additional leverage on highly-owned plays from that game.
-As an example, on FanDuel, the three highest-owned point guard plays may all come from UTA-DEN (Jamal Murray, Mike Conley, and Monte Morris).
+As an example, we’ll again go back to the 2020 playoffs the next night, on August 25, where there was a two-game slate of Game 5s: Jazz-Nuggets and Mavericks-Clippers.
+On FanDuel, the three highest-owned point guard plays all came from UTA-DEN (Jamal Murray, Mike Conley, and Monte Morris).
 IF Utah-Denver is an extreme blowout and Jamal Murray fails and scores in the 20s, you don’t necessarily need your replacement player to outscore him.
-Emmanuel Mudiay would fit as a player who has played in both blowout games much of the 4Q and has historically been a decent per-minute producer.
+Emmanuel Mudiay would fit as a player who played in both blowout games earlier in the series, much of the 4Q, and has historically been a decent per-minute producer.
 He’s generated 10.7 and 12.3 FanDuel points in those two contests.
 He didn’t play in Game 4.
-We’re not projecting him to play in Game 5.
+We didn’t project him to play in Game 5.
 So he’s only playing in a blowout, BUT if he scores 10-15 less than Murray AND it allows you to build unique combinations of other highly-priced players in a correlated game environment, you now have a path to overcome that difference.
 An example would be Mudiay-Niang-Porzingis-Hardaway outscoring a much more popular Murray-Ingles-Millsap-Grant.
 The second side is going to beat the first side in an overwhelming amount of simulations, but it’s also going to be duplicated and owned in most of those.
 In addition, the second side is all correlated to the same game environment.
 In Games 2 and 3, the four players in the second group combined for 18 minutes while Niang and Mudiay alone combined for 24 minutes.

 If you can get a lineup that’s as unique as often as it wins, you’ve got a chance at creating some expected value.
 On a six-game or 10-game slate, these plays are too far off the reservation and too many different game environments need to play out perfectly for them to have value.
 But on a two-game slate, you need far less to go wrong in order to benefit as a contrarian.